craigfrancis/wdoc/readme.md

 	referrer no-referrer;
 	frame-ancestors 'none'

-I know, I'm not going to get away with script-src without [unsafe-inline](https://www.w3.org/TR/CSP/#directive-script-src), but I can still hope :-)
+For security reasons the browser should not include [unsafe-inline](https://www.w3.org/TR/CSP/#directive-script-src) in the script-src, just for following good programming practices, however there should not be any way this can cause problems because the rest of the document is sandboxed.

-The browser will have to block resources that are not in the ZIP file, some of which can be done with the sub-origin proposals.
+The browser would block resources that are not in the ZIP file, which should be possible with existing functionality (with the current sub-origin proposals needing this as well).

+It could be argued that it should block JavaScript from accessing the current date/time, so we don't have content that changes after a certain point in time (keeping in mind legal documents).

-Finally the browser will have to block access to local storage (inc cookies), so each time the document is opened, it's like being opened for the first time.
+Finally the browser would have to block access to local storage (including cookies), so each time the document is opened, it's like being opened for the first time.
+Also possible to implement with existing functionality (e.g. private browsing mode).

 That's not to say that the browser (not the JavaScript in the document) couldn't do things like remember annotations for the user.

-It might also have to block JavaScript from accessing the current date/time, so we don't have content that changes after a certain point in time (keep in mind those legal documents).

 ## Security